From research to publication

 One or more of the following courses may help you:

-1. Developing and reporting good research questions
+1. How to develop and report good research questions

-3. Picking the best study designs and methods
+3. Choosing the best study design

-5. How to write research papers that can be trusted and used
+5. How to write a research paper

-8. Understanding and avoiding scientific misconduct
+8. Avoiding scientific misconduct

 Visit rtop.bmj.com for more information.